 Word of the Day 7/5/25 from Dictionary.com.
 “Unexpected repercussion”.
 From AI - “It’s a delayed reaction or repercussion, something that wasn’t anticipated when the initial event concluded”.

 Five moves in six years and storing furniture and other items for thirteen years I didn’t have the bandwidth to sort through, are definite afterclaps from leaving the marriage.
-Finally, piece by piece, I’m now letting go of what no longer serves me.
+Finally willing to go back into heartbreak, piece by piece, I’m now letting go of what no longer serves me so that I can allow for what does.
+More freedom!

 Turbo